laptite/laptite.github.io/source/_posts/2013-06-09-prelude-to-coding.markdown

 <FONT FACE= "Arial">
 In the interim everyone around me keeps telling me to do what I love.
 Do what you love.
 What does that mean?
 I keep on my ‘safe’ path and then...
 <FONT FACE= "Courier New">
 You begin to shake a tree, and notice a coconut begin to fall from the air.
 As you try to get your hand up to block it, you feel the impact as it lands on your head.
-You are dead.
+You are dead.<br>
 You have scored 0 out of a possible 90 points.<br>
 $